rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 Writes to `FIOPIN`,`FIOCLR` or `FIOSET` don't affect input pins, and making changes to the value of an input pin is basically a no-op.

+@sidefigure(
+"A pull-down resistor allows for more predictable connections between logic gates and inputs.
+ With the resistor, when the button is released, the ground will pull the voltage back down to 0v.
+ Without the resistor, a sufficiently isolated pin might stay at 3v even after the button is released, giving an incorrect reading.
+ Additionally, having a large resistor is important since it will only draw a small amount of current when the button is pressed.
+ A small resistor might draw enough to stress the power supply and keep other portions of your device from functioning" ,assets/Pull-Down.eps,0.5)

 Once you have this set up, you can connect up a switch with a pull down resistor to the input pin, and be able to read the state of your button in software.